 27. With more than 400 helicopters, the most populous city in the Southern Hemisphere has the largest helicopter fleet… on the planet.
 As a matter of comparison, New York ranks second with mere 120 helicopters.
 Over 1,000 flights take place every day over its skies.
 São Paulo is the sole city worldwide that had to implement an air traffic control system exclusively for choppers.

 As you can see through our list of facts about Brazil, in addition to being the go-to place for a perfect tropical vacation, the South American country is an essential destination for history and culture buffs too.

 And now that all you have left to do is pack and catch your plane!
-Next, hop on to read about what Brazil is famous for, the best books about Brazil, or the stunning souvenirs to bring home from your trip!
+Next, hop on to read about what Brazil is famous for, the iconic Brazilian landmarks, the best books about Brazil, or the stunning souvenirs to bring home from your trip!